Chomedey Autoroute (A-13)

 There were two toll plazas built as part of the original construction in Laval and Boisbriand.
 Evidence of the former toll plazas exists at the southbound Laval weigh station (at the south end of Laval) and the U-turn in Boisbriand.

-This 2006 photo shows the northbound Chomedey Autoroute (A-13) at EXIT 12 in Laval.
+This 2006 photo shows the northbound Chomedey Expressway (A-13) at EXIT 12 in Laval.
 Collector-distributor (C/D) roads serve Samson Boulevard and St. Martin Boulevard (QC 148).
-This section of A-13 was rebuilt during the early 2000's.
+This section of A-13 was rebuilt in the early 2000s.
 (Photo by Laura Siggia Anderson.)

 THE UNBUILT EXTENSION TO MIRABEL: As planned in 1969, A-13 was to extend 25 kilometers (or 15.5 miles) north from A-640 to A-50 (Maurice Richard Autoroute) along the western boundary of the new Mirabel International Airport.
 In preparation for the airport's opening, the Federal government set aside right-of-way for the A-13 extension along the airport's western edge.